tytydraco/yessleep/out/In_6_days_I_will_wake_up_in_1999_and_relive_the_past_23_years_Part_2.md

 When I woke, I was in my 13-year-old body.
 Of course.
 Death would’ve been too easy.
 The man was right.
 Time.
 We all have it. *Some of us have all of it.*

-Sighing deeply, I prepared to experience Y2K for the ten-thousandth time, but my body was in agony.
+Before I could fully process my surroundings, I realised that my body was in agony.
 Blood was soaking into the bedding from the wound on my left shoulder.

-*My body didn’t reset.*
+*My wound was still there.*

 Immortality was no longer a foregone conclusion.
 The Glassy-Eyed Man could end me.
 Following a hospital visit with my bewildered and traumatised parents, I resolved to change.
 I would no longer accept this existence.
 I might not survive my next encounter with the Glassy-Eyed Man.
 And who knows where he might send me if he were to ‘kill’ me?
 After all, there might be an eternal torture worse than my current one.
 I couldn’t rid my mind of that petrifying thought.